Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

 The following extension methods behave largely the same and their signatures didn't change.
 Using `WebApplicationFactory` made it possible to use OC services directly instead of using _controller actions_ invoked via browser navigation.

-This means that calling the extension methods below no longer results in browser navigation.
+This means that calling the extension methods below don't cause browser navigation any more.

 - `SetUserRegistrationTypeAsync`
 - `CreateUserAsync`